exasol/power-apps-connector/doc/user_guide/user_guide.md

 ![](user_guide.assets/2021-11-22-11-07-29-image-16375779996591.png)

-`Host`: which is where your rest api is hosted or available (this can be an ip address or dns name) `API Key`: This is one of the authentication keys you've configured to gain access to the REST API.
+`Host`: Where your REST API is hosted (this can be an IP address or DNS name).

+`API Key`: This is one of the authentication keys you've configured to gain access to the REST API.

 This is a secure parameter so this API Key will not be retrievable afterwards in the Power Apps UI.